djangocon/2021.djangocon.us/_posts/2021-10-15-get-the-most-out-of-djangocon-online.md

 - Share Some Knowledge / Audio-Only Room
 - Have Some Fun / Spoopy Room
 - Have Some Fun / Recharge Room (w/ Lofi Beats)
-- Have Some Fun / STRAVA + Biking Room
+- Have Some Fun / Strava + Biking Room

 ### Set Up Your SpatialChat Profile
 Whenever you enter the platform, you will be prompted to enter your Name, Bio, and Avatar.